manticoresoftware/manticoresearch-php/docs/searchclass.md

 - attribute name.
 It can also be an alias of an expression;
 - operator.
 Accepted operators are `range`, `lt`, `lte`, `gt`,  `gte`, `equals`, `in`;
 - values for filtering.
-It can be an array or single value.
+It can be an array or a single value.
 Currently, filters support integer, float, and string values.
 - filtering condition.
 It can accept one of `AND`, `OR`, `NOT` values.
 Set to `AND` by default.

-notFilter() executes a negation of the operator.
+`notFilter()` executes a negation of the operator.
 Alternatively, the `NOT` filtering condition can be used.

-orFilter() executes logical disjunction in case of multiple filters.
+`orFilter()` executes logical disjunction in case of multiple filters.
 Alternatively, the `OR` filtering condition can be used.

 ```php
 $search->filter('year', 'equals', 2000);